-If the company is willing to consider rehiring you, you are probably going to have to sell yourself to the company and make the case that it's a good idea to rehire you.
+If the company is willing to consider rehiring you, you would probably have to sell yourself to the company and make the case that it's a good idea to rehire you.

 Be prepared to explain why you left, what didn't work out at the new company, and why you want to come back.
-Also be prepared to show the company why it is advantageous for them to rehire you, and how you will show that you are committed to staying this time around.
+Also, be prepared to show the company why it is advantageous for them to rehire you, and how you will show your commitment to staying this time around.

 How to Ask for Your Job Back